 Maximum Number of Students Accepted: 13

-The program is accredited by the Joint Review Committee on Education in Radiologic Technology.
-Contact information for the JRCERT is:
+The Radiation Therapy program at Georgia Southern University Armstrong Campus is accredited by the Joint Review Committee on Education in Radiologic Technology.
+The program is accredited through the year 2017.

 20 North Wacker Drive, Suite 2850